1949 Bermondsey Borough election

-Elections to Metropolitan Borough of Bermondsey were held in 1949.
+Elections to the Metropolitan Borough of Bermondsey were held in 1949.

 The borough had 12 wards which returned between 3 and 6 members.
 Of the 12 wards 3 of the wards had all candidates elected unopposed.
 Labour won all the seats, the Conservatives only stood in 5 wards, the Liberal Party in 3 wards and the Communist Party in 1 ward.